Why you should care

 In the darkest days, when her life was coming apart, Mary Wilson had a hard time turning to God.
 What began as a soul-searching look into a childhood scarred by abuse led Wilson to realize that she is gay and needed to divorce her husband, while still caring for their two young daughters.
 “I just can’t even pray right now,” Wilson remembers confiding in a friend.
 “I don’t want to.
 I don’t know what it means.
 I don’t know how to.”
 The friend replied: “That’s OK.
 I’ll say your prayers for you.”

 Wilson’s voice quakes with emotion now, more than two decades later, when describing the moment.
 Today she stands as a person liberated and transformed — from a math teacher to a pastor, happily married to a woman and running for Congress.
 She’s sitting on a futon in her office in a small church outside Austin, Texas, having just wrapped up a morning ministering to the congregation.
-Her chances in the March 6 Democratic primary are as meager as her campaign bank account.
+She sprung one of the biggest surprises in Texas politics this year to make the May 22 Democratic primary runoff, but her meager campaign bank account makes her the underdog.
 Will voters send this 58-year-old pastor to the den of sin known as Washington?
 Wilson remains “hopelessly hopeful.”
 She’s survived worse.

 Over soup after the service, Wilson talks a bit about her campaign and how some Democrats “think I’m an asshole” because she’s a minister.